mdefresne/emmental_pll/README.md

-# Scalable Coupling of Deep Learning with Logic Reasoning
+# Efficient Neuro-Symbolic Learning of Constraints & Objective

-The paper, together with the supplementary information, is available here : https://arxiv.org/abs/2305.07617
+The paper, together with the supplementary information, is currently under review.

 ## Learning how to solve Sudoku.